 If there's one upside to United basic economy, it's the ability to pay for a seat assignment.

 The window to pay up for seat selection opens right when you book your flight – earlier than you'll find on many airlines.
-And the price is often right: We've seen seat selection fees as low as $5 to $8 a seat.
+And the price is often right: We've seen seat selection fees as low as $10 or so a seat.
 Generally, seats toward the back of the plane are the cheapest.
 And a middle seat will almost always cost you less than an aisle or window.

 What Routes Have United Basic Economy Fares?